-An Objective Ranking of America's Baseball Stadiums: Halfway Edition (Updated)
+An Objective Ranking of America's Baseball Stadiums: Three-Fourths Edition (Updated)

 I have decide to rank each stadium so far (an updated list will occur when I have finished) based on three simple criteria also known as the 3 A's:

 1.)
 The Atmosphere - this includes the fans and their enthusiasm.
 The more diehard and crazy they are, the further up on the list the stadium will fall.